plavin/sst-core-hive/util.patrick/building_sst_on_hive.md

 Before configuring, you will need to install Intel's Pin tool.
 Instructions for that can be found [here](http://sst-simulator.org/SSTPages/SSTBuildAndInstall9dot1dot0SeriesAdditionalExternalComponents/#intel-pin-tool-214-71313).

 Now you are to run `./configure` with all the proper arguments (including the `--with-pin` argument) as described in the official installation guide.
+I accidentally compiled with `gcc 8.3.0` (which is available as a module on Hive) instead of `gcc 4.8.5` like I did my other modules.
+I have not run into issues with this yet.

 After running `./configure` you will again need to remove `-lintl` from the Makefiles.
 Run the same script as before.

 And that's it!
 You're ready to run make.